(one synonym : Anomis instabilis Butler, 1889)

-The caterpillars pupate in cocoon spun in a curled leaf.
+The caterpillars pupate in a white cocoon spun in a curled leaf.

 The species is found from south-east Asia to the south Pacific, including